Azhovan/mailbox/readme.md

 * php artisan key:generate

 #### seed database
-in the root of the projects run below commands
+in the root of the projects run below commands ( please make sure you configure your data base in .env file )
 * php artisan migrate
 * php artisan db:seed
 > by running the above commands data (messages_sample.json) will be inserted in the database and a user will be created for using the api, please use **username: test@oberlo.com** and **password: oberlo**